Optogenetics: Description

-Optogenetics also necessarily includes the development of genetic targeting strategies such as cell-specific promoters or other customized conditionally-active viruses, to deliver the light-sensitive probes to specific populations of neurons in the brain of living animals (e.g. worms, fruit flies, mice, rats, and monkeys).
+Optogenetics also includes the development of genetic targeting strategies such as cell-specific promoters or other customized conditionally-active viruses to deliver light-sensitive probes to specific populations of neurons in the brain of living animals (e.g. worms, fruit flies, mice, rats, and monkeys).
 In invertebrates such as worms and fruit flies some amount of all-trans-retinal (ATR) is supplemented with food.
 A key advantage of microbial opsins as noted above is that they are fully functional without the addition of exogenous co-factors in vertebrates.

 Technique

 Three primary components in the application of optogenetics are as follows (A) Identification or synthesis of a light-sensitive protein (opsin) such as channelrhodopsin-2 (ChR2), halorhodopsin (NpHR), etc...
 (B) The design of a system to introduce the genetic material containing the opsin into cells for protein expression such as application of Cre recombinase or an adeno-associated-virus (C) application of light emitting instruments.

 The technique of using optogenetics is flexible and adaptable to the experimenter's needs.
 Cation-selective channelrhodopsins (e.g. ChR2) are used to excite neurons, anion-conducting channelrhodopsins (e.g. GtACR2) inhibit neuronal activity.
 Combining these tools into a single construct (e.g. BiPOLES) allows for both inhibition and excitation, depending on the wavelength of illumination.

 Introducing the microbial opsin into a specific subset of cells is challenging.
-A popular approach is to introduce an engineered viral vector that contains the optogenetic actuator gene attached to a specific promoter such as CAMKIIα, which is active in excitatory neurons.
-This allows for some level of specificity, preventing e.g. expression in glia cells.

-A more specific approach is based on transgenic "driver" mice which express Cre recombinase, an enzyme that catalyzes recombination between two lox-P sites, in a specific subset of cells, e.g. parvalbumin-expressing interneurons.
+One popular approach is to introduce an engineered viral vector that contains the optogenetic actuator gene attached to a specific promoter, such as CAMKIIα, allowing for some level of specificity.
+A more specific approach based on transgenic "driver" mice express Cre recombinase, an enzyme that catalyzes recombination between two lox-P sites in a specific subset of cells.
 By introducing an engineered viral vector containing the optogenetic actuator gene in between two lox-P sites, only the cells producing Cre recombinase will express the microbial opsin.
-This technique has allowed for multiple modified optogenetic actuators to be used without the need to create a whole line of transgenic animals every time a new microbial opsin is needed.
+This technique has allowed for modified optogenetic actuators to be used without the need to create a whole line of transgenic animals every time a new microbial opsin is needed.

 After the introduction and expression of the microbial opsin, a computer-controlled light source has to be optically coupled to the brain region in question.
-Light-emitting diodes (LEDs) or fiber-coupled diode-pumped solid-state lasers (DPSS) are frequently used.
+LEDs or fiber-coupled diode-pumped solid-state lasers (DPSS) are frequently used.
 Recent advances include the advent of wireless head-mounted devices that apply LEDs to the targeted areas and as a result, give the animals more freedom to move.

 Fiber-based approaches can also be used to combine optical stimulation and calcium imaging.
 This enables researchers to visualize and manipulate the activity of single neurons in awake behaving animals.
 It is also possible to record from multiple deep brain regions at the same using GRIN lenses connected via optical fiber to an externally positioned photodetector and photostimulator.